interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ## Preface

-This document describes the Simple Payment Setup Protocol (SPSP), a basic protocol for exchanging payment information between senders and receivers to set up an Interledger payment.
+This document describes the Simple Payment Setup Protocol (SPSP), a basic protocol for exchanging **payment information** between senders and receivers to set up an Interledger payment.

+> Actually, the protocol documented here doesn't deal with individual payments at all.
+Given an *entity address* (SPSP endpoing), the user of this protocal can query the entity he wishes to send money to.
+The query returns an ILP address for the receiver's account, and a shared secret that serves like a session id.
+>
+> However, at query time, no information is exchanged about the entity doing the querying.
+So the receiver has no idea about the counterparty to the shared secret (session id).
+Nor does the receiver have any information about why the querying entity might want to send him a payment.

 SPSP uses the [Pre-Shared Key (PSK)](../0016-pre-shared-key/0016-pre-shared-key.md) transport protocol for condition generation and data encoding.

+> Likewise, the protocol this RFC specifies and documents doesn't use PSK at all.
+The algorithm listed in the "Model of Operation" section uses this protocol (SPSP) and also uses the PSK transport protocol.
+But other than that, the two protocol are not related at all.

 ## Introduction